KyoHiki/SSD_chronic_prediction/README.md

 ## Files
 1. Rcode.md
 An example R code for analysis and visualization.
-This code requires the input datasets (e.g., "example.xlsx").
+This code requires an input dataset (e.g., "example.xlsx").

 2. example.xlsx
 This dataset "example.xlsx" includes 20,000 test records randomly selected from the "EnviroTox" database only for demonstration.